kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 	+ Email backup to Mark
 	+ 2,500 - 3000 words
 	+ Full details on trello
++ Very quickly after interim is when I should start adding to the dissertation
 + Start driver development at mid-way/end of month (provided Research went well last month)

 ## December